Buckwheat Zydeco: Career

 In 1988, Eric Clapton invited the band to open his North American tour as well as his 12-night stand at London’s Royal Albert Hall.
 Buckwheat subsequently shared stages and/or recording with Keith Richards, Robert Plant, Willie Nelson, Mavis Staples, David Hidalgo, Dwight Yoakam, Paul Simon, Ry Cooder, the Cherry Poppin' Daddies and many others, including indie music band Yo La Tengo on the soundtrack of the Bob Dylan bio-pic, I'm Not There.
 His music has been featured in films including The Waterboy, The Big Easy, Fletch Lives and Hard Target.
 BET's show Comic View used his live version of “What You Gonna Do?” as theme music for the program's 10th anniversary "Pardi Gras" season.
 He also wrote and performed the theme music for the PBS television series Pierre Franey's Cooking In America.
 Buckwheat won an Emmy for his music in the CBS TV movie, Pistol Pete: The Life and Times of Pete Maravich.

 Buckwheat Zydeco played many major music festivals, including the New Orleans Jazz & Heritage Festival (numerous times), Chicago Blues Festival, Newport Folk Festival, Summerfest, San Diego Street Scene, Bumbershoot, Montreux Jazz Festival, the Voodoo Experience, and countless others.

 During the 1990s and early 2000s Buckwheat recorded for his own Tomorrow Recordings label and maintained an extensive touring schedule.
 Buckwheat Zydeco's last album, Lay Your Burden Down, was released on May 5, 2009 on the Alligator Records label.
 It was produced by Steve Berlin of Los Lobos and included guest appearances by guitarists Warren Haynes and Sonny Landreth, Trombone Shorty, JJ Grey and Berlin himself.
 The album was nominated for a Grammy Award.
 Sonicboomers.com says, "The CD is a vastly entertaining and appealingly diverse package.
 Bandleader Dural remains an ever-engaging vocalist and a whiz on any keyboard he touches.
 So, for Buckwheat Zydeco fans, Lay Your Burden Down finds the maestro and his group near the top of their form.
 For listeners with less interest in the ol' accordion get-down, the collection supplies enough interesting wrinkles to get the good times rolling."

 Buckwheat Zydeco's version of the classic "Cryin' in the Streets" appears on the benefit album for Hurricane Katrina recovery, Our New Orleans: A Benefit Album for the Gulf Coast.
 His version of Memphis Minnie and Kansas Joe McCoy's "When the Levee Breaks" appeared on 2011's Alligator Records 40th Anniversary Collection.
 It originally appeared on the 2009 Buckwheat Zydeco album Lay Your Burden Down.

 Death

 Dural died of lung cancer at age 68 on September 24, 2016, at Our Lady of Lourdes Regional Medical Center.
-He was funeralized at Immaculate Conception Catholic Church in Lafayette.
+His funeral was held at Immaculate Conception Catholic Church in Lafayette.